Moving to Platinum Visa

 Platinum visa back front

-As we farewell our Airpoints credit cards later this year, we're excited to offer a new card which will unlock value for even more for Kiwi.
-In September we'll automatically move you to a Platinum Visa credit card - there's nothing you need to do at this stage.
+As we farewell our Airpoints credit cards, we're excited to offer a new card which will unlock value for even more Kiwi.
+In September you'll automatically move to a Platinum Visa credit card.

 We’ll make the move to Platinum Visa as easy as possible for you.
 Here’s how: